Reciprocity / Admission on Motion

 Even when “Bar Reciprocity” is used to describe admission on motion, it is an umbrella phrase that covers several categories of bar reciprocity admission.
 Once again, bar reciprocity and admission on motion refer to the practice where attorneys licensed in other jurisdictions may be admitted without taking the bar exam based on the active practice of law for a specified number of years.
 The bar reciprocity requirements for a particular jurisdiction fall into one of the following categories:

-• Admission on Motion allowed based on Criteria (attorneys from any state may admitted)
+- Admission on Motion allowed based on Criteria (attorneys from any state may be admitted)

 For Semi-Pure and Pure Reciprocity jurisdictions, a common requirement for admission is a passing score on the Multistate Professional Responsibility Exam (“MPRE”) if the attorney’s home jurisdiction requires the MPRE for attorneys seeking admission on motion in the attorney’s home jurisdiction.
 The map below identifies the states that require the MPRE for admission on motion.